vigetlabs/microcosm/docs/api/microcosm.md

 // Adding a domain to a fork does not add it to the parent fork.addDomain('page', PaginatedPeople)

-// Pushing from a fork will add an action to the same
+// Pushing from a fork will add a task to the same
 // history as the parent
 fork.push(getPeople)
 ```